wkukka1/ai-autograding-feedback/README.md

 If the --scope argument is provided and its value does not match the prefix of the selected --prompt, an error message will be displayed.

+Prompt Extra Options (for image scope only):
+- `include_question_context` (true/false): If set to true, a `{context}` field can be added to the prompt, which will be replaced with the markdown content of the cell before the code cell with the `markus_question_name` tag.
+- `include_submission_image` (true/false): Whether the student submission image should be attached in the prompt.
+- `include_solution_image` (true/false): Whether the solution image should be attached in the prompt.

 ### Code Scope Prompts
 | Prompt Name          | Description                                  |
 |------------------|--------------------------------------------------|